Wednesday 30 May, 2018

 The Tokyo seminar was attended by about 80 people, with about 35 attending in Seoul.
 All major flour milling companies in each country were represented.
 AEGIC Wheat Technical Markets Manager Dr Larisa led the technical presentations.
 This year’s seminars also included presentations from Dr Sara Grafenauer, General Manager of the Grains & Legumes Nutritional Council (GLNC), who presented information on the health and nutritional benefits of consuming whole grain foods produced using our white wheat.

-Mr Simonaitis said Australia had a long history of producing high quality noodle wheat for Japan and Korea, and there were opportunities to find new uses for Australia wheat in these markets.
+Mr Simonaitis said Australia had a long history of producing high quality noodle wheat for Japan and Korea, and there were opportunities to find new uses for Australian wheat in these markets.

 “The Australian wheat industry has been working with the Japanese Flour Millers Association (JFMA) for 30-plus years to ensure that varieties classified for ANW* meet the strict Japanese standards for udon noodles,” he said.